Google to invest $550 million in Chinese e-commerce giant JD.com

-SINGAPORE (Reuters) - Google will invest $550 million in Chinese e-commerce powerhouse JD.com (JD.O), part of the U.S. internet giant’s efforts to expand its presence in fast-growing Asian markets and battle rivals including Amazon.com (AMZN.O).
+SINGAPORE (Reuters) - Google will invest $550 million in Chinese e-commerce powerhouse JD.com, part of the U.S. internet giant’s efforts to expand its presence in fast-growing Asian markets and battle rivals including Amazon.com.

 The two companies described the investment as one piece of a broader partnership that will include the promotion of JD.com products on Google’s shopping service.
 This could help JD.com expand beyond its base in China and Southeast Asia and establish a meaningful presence in U.S. and European markets.